SAU 70 Transportation

 - For unacceptable behavior in the judgment of the driver, the driver will complete a Bus Conduct Report form, which notifies the principal of the problem.

-- The principal will speak to the student(s) and, if appropriate, speak to or send a letter home to the parents.
+- The principal will speak to the student(s) and, if appropriate, speak to or send a letter home to the parents/guardians.
 The principal will advise the bus contractor of action taken on each conduct report submitted by drivers.

 - A serious offense, or behavior which creates a safety hazard, may result in a suspension of up to two weeks, at the discretion of the principal.
 The driver may insist on a suspension for a student whose behavior creates a safety hazard.